Fidelity Framework as AI Refinery

 Multi-Head Latent Attention

-The Fidelity Framework’s envisioned use of the Furnace library would demonstrate how to adapt cutting-edge techniques like DeepSeek’s Multi-Head Latent Attention (MLA) while tuning models for performance.
-MLA achieves remarkable efficiency improvements, up to a 93.3% reduction in KV cache size while simultaneously improving model throughput. [see the Appendix for an extended example]
+Our Fidelity Framework’s envisioned use of the Furnace library would show how to adapt recent techniques like DeepSeek’s Multi-Head Latent Attention (MLA) while tuning models for performance.
+MLA reports efficiency improvements up to a 93.3% reduction in KV cache size while improving model throughput. [see the Appendix for an extended example]

 This approach would include: